StephanJanosch/labfolder-git-hook/README.md

 * curl
 * jq

+**note**: depending on your IDE you might not see the password prompt asking for your labfolder password.

 Also 2 files are required:

 #### $GIT_DIR/projectId.sh
 this files configures the Labfolder project ID where entries go